Gaza workers expelled from Israel accuse Israeli authorities of abuse, including beatings | KRDO

 Gaza workers expelled from Israel accuse Israeli authorities of abuse, including beatings

-By Ivana Kottasová, Abeer Salman, Hassan Eslayeh, Celine Alkhaldi, Nada Bashir and Kareem Khadder, CNN.
+By Ivana Kottasová, Abeer Salman, Celine Alkhaldi, Nada Bashir and Kareem Khadder, CNN.
 Video by William Bonnett.

 Jerusalem and Gaza (CNN) — Palestinian workers who were expelled back to Gaza from Israel last week have accused Israeli authorities of “torture,” alleging they were stripped naked, held in cages, viciously beaten and, according to one worker’s account, subjected to electric shocks.